jrosen48/utk-homepage/static/rosenberg-cv.Rmd

 Henriksen, D., Mehta, R., & Rosenberg, J. M. (under review).
 Supporting a creatively focused technology fluent mindset among educators: Survey results from a five-year inquiry into teachers’ confidence in using technology.

 \hangindent=2em
+Beymer, P. N., Rosenberg, J. M., & Schmidt, J. A. (under review).
+Investigating the effects of interest and choice in education: An experience sampling approach.

+\hangindent=2em
 Rosenberg, J. M., Schmidt, J. A., & Koehler, M. J. (in preparation).
 Work with data in summer STEM programs: An experience sampling method approach.

 \hangindent=2em
 Blondel, D. V., Rosenberg, J. M., Sansone, A., Yang, B. W., Linennbrink-Garcia, L., Schwarz-Bloom, R. D. (in preparation).
 The Rex virtual experiment platform: Design, implementation, and effects on situational interest.

-\hangindent=2em
-Beymer, P. N., Rosenberg, J. M., & Schmidt, J. A. (in preparation).
-Investigating the effects of interest and choice: An experience sampling approach.

 \hangindent=2em
 Schmidt, J. A., Beymer, P. N., & Rosenberg, J. M. (in preparation).
 Experiences, activities, and personal characteristics as predictors of engagement in STEM-focused summer programs.